-It’s unrealistic to expect professionals (or anyone) to take in three hours worth of information simply from sitting and listening, with little to no reinforcement techniques.
-Enter digital learning, microlearning, and blended learning solutions to cater to all types of learners and actually drive better results.
+It’s unrealistic to expect learning and development professionals (or anyone) to take in three hours’ worth of information simply from sitting and listening, with little to no reinforcement techniques.
+Enter digital learning, microlearning, mobile learning, and blended learning solutions to cater to all types of learners and actually drive better results.

-Now, it can be overwhelming to choose the best training tools for your teams.
+Now, it can be overwhelming to choose the best corporate training tools to train your teams.
 The best platforms or websites should be easy to navigate, powerful, and full of built-in features to enable you to deliver the best content to your teams.
 We’ve compiled the top 10 best training websites that help empower you to achieve this.

-EdApp offers something different – a flexible, customizable, and adaptive training that suits everybody’s’ needs.
+EdApp learning management system offers something different – flexible, customizable, and adaptive training that suits everybody’s needs.

 Another feature you can find very useful – especially if you have an already prepared presentation, is the PowerPoint conversion tool.
 In just a few simple steps you can give your PPT slides a more modern look.

-To boost performance, and develop a healthy competitive environment you can use the LMS Leaderboards – a gamified system of ranking when everyone gets rewarded for their achievement, and will certainly give their best to stay at the top.
+To boost performance, and develop a healthy competitive learning environment you can use the gamification feature that is the LMS Leaderboards – a gamified system of ranking when everyone gets rewarded for their achievement, and will certainly give their best to stay at the top.

 These are just some of the features that are completely FREE, so why don’t you check the site and learn all about what EdApp has to offer.

-ATutor is an LMS that’s geared more towards formal education.
-While it doesn’t work well for professional training purporses, it hosts an opportunity to create and manage basic online courses for a more traditional eLearning experience.
+AtTutor is an LMS that’s geared more towards formal education.
+While it doesn’t work well for professional training purposes, it hosts an opportunity to create and manage basic online courses for more traditional eLearning programs and m learning experience.

 On this platform, you can find features that assist those with disabilities.
-And it can store your content.
+And it can store your content and learning activities.
 While it’s quite a basic tool, ATutor has a decent amount of features including messaging, file tracking, and communication tools.
 Unfortunately, the user experience for both content creation and your learners alike will be outdated.
 It doesn’t allow for interactive, intuitive learning content which can mean that your learning results will be low.

-Coursera is geared more towards academia, as it draws from resources like universities. of The platform collaborates with the University of Pennsylvania, Stanford, the University of Michigan, and others, offering universal access to higher education.
+Coursera online training platform is geared more towards academia, as it draws from resources like universities. of The platform collaborates with the University of Pennsylvania, Stanford, the University of Michigan, and others, offering universal access to higher education.

 You can find more than 2,000 paid and unpaid courses in more than 180 areas related to informatics, business, social sciences, and more.
-Coursera also has mobile apps available so you can learn at a pace that suits you.
+Although other sites like Coursera also offer a massive course library, the selling point is the elearning mobile apps available on the platform so your learners can learn at a pace that suits them.

 Coursera is a virtual university with a wide range of science and liberal arts courses taught by professors from leading universities, all free of charge.
 If you want a theoretical education in data science or even an introduction to Android apps, this may be the best option.
 If you want a certificate of completion of the course, you will pay a small fee of $ 30 to $ 100.